 2.2.
 Open science: the open science principle will be mainstreamed across the entire programme and will require open access to publications and data.
 This will make it easier to disseminate results on the market and will strengthen the innovation potential of the results achieved with EU funding.

-Rules, models and funding options will be simplified to make the most of research outputs.
+3. Simplification: rules, models and funding options will be simplified to make the most of research outputs.

 Legal texts, factsheets and video: